ta10101/BroNode/docker/DEVELOPERS.md

 # Edge Node Container Developers Guide

-A docker container for running Holochain and installing hApps to host them as always-on-nodes.
+A docker container for running Holochain and installing hApps to host them as always-on nodes.

 Besides `holochain` and `hc`, the following commands are available in the container to manage the hApp lifecycle: